Niklas Lilja

-Niklas Lars Erik Lilja (born 22 November 1984) is a race driver and factory test driver at Koenigsegg Automotive AB.
+Niklas Lars Erik Lilja (born 22 November 1984) owns LMP Engineering AB.
+A workshop specializing in the Alfa Romeo 4C.
+He is also a factory test driver, race driver, drivercoach and race engineer.
+He was the lead factory test driver at Koenigsegg Automotive AB between 2016-2024.
 He set the land speed record for a production vehicle in 2017 with an average top speed of 277.87 mph (447.19 km/h) in a Koenigsegg Agera RS, as well as several related records.